 How long does counselling or psychotherapy go on for?

-In my experience about 75% of the clients I work with complete between 5 and 15 sessions, on average.
+Around 50% of the clients I work with complete between 5–18 sessions.
 This can be regarded as short to medium term therapy.

 In addition to regular feedback in each session, periodic reviews take place every 5-6 sessions to assess progress.
 This allows the course of therapy to be checked and discussed openly so that both the client and counsellor know where the therapy is going and what the goals are in the process.